lewisdaly/mywell-server/README.md

 #for the service MyWell, get the report for a single resource with id: 1105 in postcode 313603
 MYWL Q 313603/1105
 ```

+## example responses:
+`MYWL Q 313603`
+>For pincode 313603, the average depth to water level is 45.54m.

+`MYWL Q 313603/15`
+>Badgaon has an average depth to water level of 33.34m

+`MYWL Q 313603/1511`
+>Well 11 in Badgaon has a depth to water level of 23.34m

+`MYWL Q 313603/1581`
+>Raingauge 81 in Badgaon's last reading was 11mm

+next steps:
+- Add the cumulative rainfall into the village and pincode query, eg:
+  >For pincode 313603, the average depth to water level is 45.54m.
+The has been 12mm of rain in the last 1 month.`